 So how can we prevent bias from selective non response?
 The most common “fix” to selective non response is weighting the nett sample.
 A detailed explanation of weighting is beyond the scope of this tutorial.However, see SPSS WEIGHT Command Very briefly, weighting means that underrepresented groups are given more weight in the sample and vice versa for overrepresented groups.
 The result is a weighted nett sample that may be more representative than its unweighted counterpart.

 Importantly, weighting requires that population distributions on relevant background variables are known (or can be reasonably estimated) for the target population.
 In practice, such frequency distributions are often available only for very general populations (such as all Dutch citizens) on main demographic variables (age, gender).
 Unfortunately, this information is often insufficient in order to properly weight a sample.

-Finally, keep in mind here that weighting violates simple random sampling and therefore biases inferential statistics (such as significance levels and confidence intervals) unless special corrections are used.
+Finally, keep in mind here that weighting violates simple random sampling and therefore biases inferential statistics (such as p-values and confidence intervals) unless special corrections are used.